seizue/Sticky-Ghost/README.md

 * Windows Operating System (Window 7 and 10)
 * Minimum Target Framework : DotNet Framework 4.5.2

 Incase your system running the lower version of DotNet Framework 4.5.2.
-Just visit this site: <a href="https://www.microsoft.com/net/download/framework"> Download DotNet Framework </a>
-Then choose and download the latter version
+Just visit this site: <a href="https://www.microsoft.com/net/download/framework">Download DotNet Framework </a>, then choose and download the latter version

 ## Features
 * Save and Pin Notes